-- Deploy an operating system on your bare-metal Dell system. - Repurpose your system.
+- Deploy an operating system on your bare-meta/Dell system. - ٠ Repurpose your system.

-Installing the Operating System
+Installing The Operating System

-To install the operating system, for example, Red Hat Enterprise Linux 6.2 64-bit, perform the following steps:
+To install the operating system, for example:

+NOTE: The following uses the Red Hat Enterprise Linux version 6.3 (64-bit) operating system as an example.

 1. On the Systems Build and Update Utility Home screen, click Server OS Installation on the left pane.
 The Set the Date and Time screen is displayed.

-NOTE: If you want to install ESXi flash or HDD, insert a SD card or USB key.
+NOTE: To install ESXi flash or ESXi HDD, insert a SD card or USB drive.

-NOTE: For yx2x systems, on selecting the ESXi flash version for installation, SBUU enables the embedded SD card and internal USB through DTK syscfq
+💋 NOTE: For yx2x systems, on selecting the ESXi flash version for installation, SBUU enables the embedded SD card and internal USB through DTK syscfg.
+To apply these tokens, the system enters Lifecycle Controller.

-- .
-To apply these tokens, the system enters Lifecycle Controller. - 2.
-Make the required changes and click Continue.
+2. Make the required changes and click Continue.